AllInOpenSource/All-In-for-Students-Graduation-2022/README.md

     - Click Issues
     - Create a [New Issue](https://github.com/AllInOpenSource/All-In-for-Students-Graduation-2022/issues/new/choose)
     - Click [‘Get Started’](https://github.com/AllInOpenSource/All-In-for-Students-Graduation-2022/issues/new?assignees=&labels=yearbook-quote-submission&template=yearbook_quote_submission.yml&title=%5BAdd+Yearbook+Quote+for%5D%3A+) to use the Yearbook Quote template
-    - Fill out all the fields including the title, your full name, your favorite quote, your GitHub handle, and your institution
+    - Fill out all the fields, including the title, your full name, your favorite quote, your GitHub handle, and your institution
     - Submit the issue
     - This should automatically open up a pull request with the information you submitted.
 This pull request is made to add you to the yearbook quotes markdown file
     - Here’s an example of what your pull request should look like: https://github.com/AllInOpenSource/All-In-for-Students-Graduation-2022/pull/12
-    - Check your pull request to double check that there are no merge conflicts
+    - Check your pull request to double-check that there are no merge conflicts
     - If there is a merge conflict and you’re unsure of how to fix it, reach out to a mentor or read this blog post about resolving merge conflicts: https://dev.to/github/how-do-i-resolve-merge-conflicts-5438
     - Your pull request will be approved and merged within 24-48 hours by one of the repository owners.